 The power supplies issue

 Never use an old Atari power supply without checking its condition first.
-Even to test for 5 seconds that the computer's "Power" light is on.
+Even to test for 3 seconds that the computer's "Power" light is on.
 Even to test that an image appears on the screen.
 You should never use one without precautions.
+It could destroy the computer due to a power surge, or catch fire or explode.

 These recommendations apply to all Atari power supplies: both for computers and peripherals.
 Consult the FAQ (section: "What are the power requirements for my Atari components?") to check two essential things: